An Israeli attack targeting the Hamas military commander kills at least 71 in southern Gaza

 KHAN YOUNIS, Gaza Strip (AP) — Israel said it targeted Hamas' shadowy military commander in a massive strike Saturday in the crowded southern Gaza Strip that killed at least 71 people, according to local health officials.
-Hamas immediately rejected the claim.
+Hamas immediately rejected the claim that Mohammed Deif was targeted.

 Deif is believed by many to be the chief architect of the Oct.
 7 attack that killed some 1,200 people in southern Israel and triggered the Israel-Hamas war.
-He has topped Israel's most-wanted list for years and is believed to have escaped multiple Israeli assassination attempts in the past.
+Second only to Hamas' top official in Gaza, Yahya Sinwar, he has topped Israel's most-wanted list for years and is believed to have escaped multiple Israeli assassination attempts in the past.

-His potential killing threatens to derail cease-fire talks and would be seen as a major Israeli victory in the nine-month campaign.
+If Deif has been killed, cease-fire talks could be derailed by what would be seen as a major Israeli victory in the nine-month war.

 “These false claims are merely a cover-up for the scale of the horrific massacre,” Hamas said in a statement in response to Israel.